 - Delivery and return data

-With so many ERP options having similar feature sets, selecting the best one from the pack can be a difficult undertaking.
-Here are some ideas how to assess your shortlisted ERP for your distribution business:
+With so many options having similar feature sets, selecting the best ERP for wholesale distribution from the pack can be a difficult undertaking.
+Here are some ideas on how to assess your shortlisted ERP for your distribution business:

 - List all the ways you expect your ERP to add cross-functional and long-term value to your business.

 - Examine your workflows – talk to providers and consultants to fully understand all the distribution needs your future ERP must address.